A New History of American Women in Physics

-In the course of my research into this project, I have compiled a list of 275+ female physicists who were active in the United States prior to WWII.
-I hope to make this information publicly accessible in the future.
+In the course of my research into this project, I have compiled a list of 500+ female physicists who were active in the United States prior to WWII.
+This information will be made accessible in the next few years.
 For more information or to suggest an individual for the list, you can email me at joanna.behrman [at] gmail.com.

 Research Publications